litesql/ha/README.md

 - Tables WITHOUT ROWID are not replicated
 - The replication is not invoked when conflicting rows are deleted because of an ON CONFLICT REPLACE clause.
 - Use idempotents DDL commands (CREATE IF NOT EXISTS and DROP IF EXISTS)
+- Writing to any node in the cluster improves availability, but it can lead to consistency issues in certain edge cases.
+If your application values Consistency more than Availability, it's better to route all write operations through a single cluster node.